Passkeys FAQ

 To be usable in practice, passkeys can be shared between nearby devices (even from different platforms) by scanning a QR code and using Bluetooth between the two devices.

-Moreover, passkeys are synced inside an ecosystem via an Apple iCloud, Google or Microsoft account.
+Moreover, passkeys are synced inside an ecosystem via an Apple iCloud Keychain, Google Password Manager or Microsoft account.
 Therefore, they are available on all devices using the same account which prevents the repeated creation of a passkey for each device.

 Cross-platform and cross-device